-Before opening The Max, its partners Bruce Barnard and Don Moran, started the Hollywood Discotheque at 14th and Harney Street.
-When it opened its doors in 1978, it wasn’t the first place in town to cater to the gay community in Omaha.
-Other establishments included The Diamond Bar, Stage Door, Cave and Omaha Mining Company.
+Before opening The Max, partners Bruce Barnard and Don Moran launched the Hollywood Discotheque at 14th and Harney Streets.
+When it opened in 1978, it was not the first establishment in Omaha to cater to the gay community.
+Other venues included the Diamond Bar, Stage Door, Cave, and the Omaha Mining Company.

 Photo of the Hollywood Disco at 14th and Harney courtesy of The Max.

-The building they chose to open their dance club had a long history including being home to the Silver Tap Club, Bicentennial Saloon and Upstairs Downstairs Lounge among others.
-The space had two dance floors and was large enough to accommodate 1,000 people.
+The building they chose for their dance club already had a long history, having previously housed the Silver Tap Club, Bicentennial Saloon, and Upstairs Downstairs Lounge, among others.
+The space featured two dance floors and was large enough to accommodate 1,000 people.
 Its owners went all out to make it the premier dance club in town.
-That including hiring the same company that did the lighting for Saturday Night Fever.
+This included hiring the same company that designed the lighting for Saturday Night Fever.

 1979 Omaha Sun Newspaper photo of Hollywood Disco.

-The Hollywood Disco even had its own restaurant called Chaplin’s which was located in a smaller room within the club.
+The Hollywood Disco even had its own restaurant called Chaplin’s, located in a smaller room within the club.
 Chaplin’s was separated from the dance floor by a glass wall that allowed diners to watch the party next door.
-Keeping with its theme, it had a 1930s Art Deco vibe, prints of the famous silent actor and even played his movies on a loop.
+Staying true to its theme, the restaurant had a 1930s Art Deco vibe, displayed prints of the famous silent film actor, and played his movies on a continuous loop.

 Photo of Chaplin’s inside the Hollywood Disco.
 Photo courtesy of The Max.

-Once it was announced that the building and several others would be razed to make way for a parking garage, the owners found a new location for their thriving dance club.
-Located at 14th and Jackson Streets, the space was the longtime home to Andrew Murphy & Son which started as a blacksmith shop before becoming an auto repair and parts business.
-By the time Bruce and Don discovered the building, it was a parking garage.
+Once it was announced that the building and several others would be razed to make way for a parking garage, the owners began searching for a new location for their thriving dance club.
+They settled on a space at 14th and Jackson Streets, which had long been home to Andrew Murphy & Son.
+The business began as a blacksmith shop before becoming an auto repair and parts company.
+By the time Bruce and Don discovered the building, it was being used as a parking garage.

 1984 Omaha World-Herald story about the Hollywood Disco being razed for a parking garage.

-After an impressive renovation and significant cost, The Max made its debut in 1984.
-I imagine the inside looks similar to its predecessor, Hollywood Discotheque.
-The massive space has two rooms for dancing, an elevated stage, multiple bars and an upstairs lounge area with glass windows allowing you to catch your breath, enjoy a beverage and watch the party down below.
-It even features a garden patio space allowing you to cool off.
+After an impressive renovation and considerable expense, The Max made its debut at 1417 Jackson Street in 1984.
+The interior likely resembled its predecessor, the Hollywood Discotheque.
+The massive space features two dance rooms, an elevated stage, multiple bars, and an upstairs lounge with glass windows that allow patrons to catch their breath, enjoy a drink, and watch the activity below.
+It also includes a garden patio area for cooling off.

 Photo of The Max at 14th and Jackson before it was converted into The Max.
 Photo courtesy of The Max.

-Since it opened 40 years ago, The Max has been recognized as not only Omaha’s best dance club but also one of America’s Best Gay Nightclubs.
-The club employs a full crew whose job it is to keep it fresh and looking brand new.
-It is so well known that Lady Gaga performed at the club for free after her concert in 2011.
+Since opening, The Max has been recognized as not only Omaha’s best dance club but also one of America’s best gay nightclubs.
+The club employs a full staff dedicated to keeping it fresh and looking new.
+It is so well known that Lady Gaga performed there for free after her concert in 2011.

 October 2024 Omaha Exploration photo of The Max.

-The publication Mashed named it one of America’s Best LGBT+ Bars and Restaurants in 2023.
+In 2023, the publication Mashed named it one of America’s Best LGBT+ Bars and Restaurants.
 According to Omaha Magazine, it is one of the finest LGBTQ+ bars in the country.
-The accolades don’t stop there as The Reader named it Best of the Big O in the dance clubs category.
+The accolades do not stop there, as The Reader also named it Best of the Big O in the dance club category.

 November 2024 Omaha Exploration photo of The Max.